Disk patterns, quasi-duality and the uniform bounded diameter conjecture: Introduction

 Duality of extremal length / width in the conformal setting is already known by Ahlfors and Beurling (see e.g.\ \cite{AB50}).
 More generally, quasi-duality is known to hold for sufficiently regular metric spaces \cite{JL20, Loh21, LR21}, which can then be used to characterize quasiconformal maps between such spaces.
 See also \cite{Geh62, Zie67, Loh23} for higher-dimensional generalizations.

 Quasi-duality has been applied to prove uniformization theorems of metric surfaces \cite{Raj17, RR19, RRR21, EBPC22, Iko22, MW24}.
 Notably, in \cite{Raj17}, it is shown that a metric space homeomorphic to $\mathbb{R}^2$ is quasiconformally homeomorphic to an open domain in $\C$ if and only if it is \emph{reciprocal}, which in particular requires uniform quasi-duality for all quadrilaterals in the space.
 This result is generalized in \cite{NR22}.
+See also a recent exposition by Rajala on quasi-duality and its applications \cite{Raj24}.

 Duality for certain discrete analogues has also been established in the context of edge metrics on graphs and networks \cite{ACF+19}.